JingminSun/JingminSun/README.md

 </div>

 ## About Me 🤓
+- 👀 I'm looking for a post-doctorial position for mathematical machine learning this year.

 - 🌱 I'm a fifth year PhD student in Carnegie Mellon University (CMU) studying mathematical science.

 - 💬 My research direction lies in mathematical machine learning, operator learning, AI4Science, and large language model.